Plitvice National Park : Beautiful Lakes in Croatia

 The Plitvice National Park is a forest reserve in Croatia, and it has been on my bucket list for some time as I keep seeing gorgeous pictures of the lakes.

-Like with a lot of tourist destination I visit it wasn’t quite like the photos which have been edited but it was still really impressive and I would definitely say you should visit if you are in Croatia actually I would recommend visiting Zadar and making a day trip to the Plitvice Lakes as it is great short break destination from the UK.
+Like with a lot of tourist destination I visit it wasn’t quite like the photos I have been seeing on social media, which have been edited but it was still really impressive.
+I would definitely say you should visit The Plitvice National Park if you are in Croatia.
+Actually I would recommend visiting Zadar and making a day trip to the Plitvice Lakes as it is great short break destination from the UK.

 Plitvice National Park is now on the UNESCO World Heritage List and is becoming a more popular destination in Croatia to visit.
 It was my main reason for visiting Croatia for the second time as it just looked stunning.

 Plitvice Lakes is the oldest and largest national park in the Republic of Croatia.
 The park is situated in the mountainous region of Croatia, between the Mala Kapela mountain range in the west and northwest, and the Lička Plješivica mountain range to the southeast.

 Plitvice lakes is a series of 16 mountain lakes that were formed by a special kind of limestone which accumulates from calcium carbonate rich surface waters on the surface of living moss, forming growing barriers, and creating a chain of lakes and waterfalls.

 In an epic race, on a timescale of many thousands of years, the water wears away at the underlying limestone at the same time as the travertine barriers grow at pace of up to 1cm per year, creating an ever morphing, growing, reducing landscape. (source Atlasobscura)